kulvait/KCT_doc/index.md

 ## [KCT ctmal](https://github.com/kulvait/KCT_ctmal)

 C++ library with mathematic/algebraic algorithms for supporting CT data manipulation.
 This library is typically a dependency/submodule of other C++ tools in KCT.

+## File formats

+Commonly used file formats are legacy DEN files and extended DEN files, see [DEN format](link://slug/den-format).